Financial Planning

 • We run daily reports to monitor client account activity.

-• We use additional security measures to make sure it’s really you on the phone when we speak to you.
+• We have additional security procedures to help make sure it’s really you on the phone when we speak to you.

 Joy Coronel